About me...

 what we are leaving them.
 Good thing I have lots of

-confidence in them and hope we can still affect change.
+confidence in them and hope our generation can still affect